larstp/RainyDays/README.md

 FED1 - JavaScript 1 - Course Assignment

 I reused the webpage from the HTML & CSS CA to save time on... html and css (genious, I know).

+In this assignment we added HTML dynamically using JavaScript and fetched all product information from NOROFF's API.
+We created Product pages, shopping cart and checkout pages using JS, and implemented them on our webpage.